Tom Ogg

 • Tom also secured a discontinuance of proceedings in an individual approval context, following Enforcement’s consideration of Tom’s written submissions for an RDC hearing, following which the individual was approved.

-• Tom acted pro bono for VIP Wealth Ltd at the RDC in their unsuccessful application for Part 4A permission, the final notice in relation to which is here.
+• VIP Wealth Ltd (link).
+Tom represented VIP Wealth at the RDC in their unsuccessful application for Part 4A permission.

 • Tom has worked on LIBOR cases and disciplinary proceedings brought against senior individuals, both in private practice and whilst seconded to the FCA.